ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 --- abstract

-This document provides an overview of operational networking issues that pertain to quality of experience in streaming of video and other high-bitrate media over the Internet.
+This document provides an overview of operational networking issues that pertain to quality of experience when streaming video and other high-bitrate media over the Internet.

 --- middle

 # Introduction {#intro}

-This document examines networking issues as they relate to quality of experience in Internet video delivery.
-The focus is on capturing characteristics of video delivery that have surprised network designers or transport experts without specific video expertise, since these highlight key differences between common assumptions in existing networking documents and observations of video delivery issues in practice.
+This document examines networking issues as they relate to quality of experience in Internet media delivery, especially focusing on capturing characteristics of streaming video delivery that have surprised network designers or transport experts who lack specific video expertise, since streaming media highlights key differences between common assumptions in existing networking practices and observations of video delivery issues encountered when streaming media over those existing networks.

+This document specifically focuses on streaming applications and defines streaming as follows:

+- Streaming is transmission of a continuous media from a server to a client and its simultaneous consumption by the client.

+- Here, "continuous media" refers to media and associated streams such as video, audio, metadata, etc. In this definition, the critical term is "simultaneous", as it is not considered streaming if one downloads a video file and plays it after the download is completed, which would be called download-and-play.

+This has two implications.

+- First, the server's transmission rate must (loosely or tightly) match to client's consumption rate in order to provide uninterrupted playback.
+That is, the client must not run out of data (buffer underrun) or accept more data than it can buffer before playback (buffer overrun) as any excess media that cannot be buffered is simply discarded.

+- Second, the client's consumption rate is limited not only by bandwidth availability,but also media availability.
+The client cannot fetch media that is not available from a server yet.

 This document contains